 John Axford (1-1) pitched the ninth, working around a two-out single by Emmanuel Burriss.

-In the bottom of the inning, the game was delayed 12 minutes after home plate umpire Mark Wegner tore the calf muscle in his right leg and needed to be helped off the field.
+In the bottom of the inning, the game was delayed 12 minutes after home plate umpire Mark Wegner apparently hurt his right leg and needed to be helped off the field.

 Gomez made it 1-0 in the bottom of the first after a sharp grounder to right.